openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

 ## Use a Docker* Image for Intel® Vision Accelerator Design with Intel® Movidius™ VPUs

-### Build Docker* Image for Intel® Vision Accelerator Design with Intel® Movidius™ VPUs
+### Configure Docker* Image for Intel® Vision Accelerator Design with Intel® Movidius™ VPUs
 To use the Docker container for inference on Intel® Vision Accelerator Design with Intel® Movidius™ VPUs:

 1. Set up the environment on the host machine, that is going to be used for running Docker*.